dmitriyK1/configs/cheatsheets/emacs.md

 ## On Buffers

 - M | An asterisk means it has been modified since last sav
-- R | A % sign if read olny
+- R | A % sign if read only
 - Buffer | Name of buffer
 - Size | Size of buffed
 - Mode | Mode of buffer